-- ✓ If your state does not have active SBIRT codes: Explore the pros and cons of activating the codes.
-Advocates should consider the following before embarking on a campaign to activate SBIRT codes: - ☐ The codes offer a sustainable funding source to providers to deliver much-needed substance use prevention services. - ☐ Activating codes raises awareness among policymakers, providers and community members about the importance of youth prevention. - ☐ Turning on the codes can be a time consuming and challenging undertaking.
+- activating the codes.
+Advocates should consider the following before embarking on a campaign to activate SBIRT codes:

+The codes offer a sustainable funding source to providers to deliver much-needed - The codes offer a sustainable funding source to providers to deliver much-needed substance use prevention services. - ☐ Activating codes raises awareness among policymakers, providers and community members about the importance of youth prevention. - ☐ Turning on the codes can be a time consuming and challenging undertaking.

-☐ States that have active SBIRT codes have not experienced a significant uptick in providers delivering SBIRT.
-Once the codes are activated, there is still work to be done to educate providers and promote use of the codes. ☐ The SBIRT codes are not the only way for providers to be reimbursed by Medicaid.
-Motivated providers in states without SBIRT codes can use other codes . ✓ If your state does not have active SBIRT codes: Work with state Medicaid officials to activate codes.
-If you decide to develop an advocacy campaign to activate the codes, see the Mobilizing Support for SBIRT section of the toolkit.
-Here are suggested steps to begin the process: Determine if your state will need to submit a state plan amendment to activate new SBI codes.
+States that have active SBIRT codes have not experienced a significant uptick in providers delivering SBIRT.
+Once the codes are activated, there is still work to be done to educate providers and promote use of the codes.
+The SBIRT codes are not the only way for providers to be reimbursed by Medicaid.
+Motivated providers in states without SBIRT codes can use other codes. to a our state does not have active SBIRT codes: Work with state Medicaid officials activate codes.
+If you decide to develop an advocacy campaign to activate the codes, the Mobilizing Support for SBIRT section of the toolkit.
+Here are suggested steps to in the process: Determine if your state will need to submit a state plan amendment to activate new SBI codes.
 Most states will need to complete this step.
 Find out if your state is already planning to submit an amendment for other purposes.
 Given the amount of work involved for the state, advocates have found that it is easier to ask state officials to amend an existing waiver application than it is to convince state officials to draft a state plan amendment for one purpose.
 Determine if you will need approval of the state legislature.
 If you do, begin to identify the champions for this issue, such as a chair or key member of a health care committee.
 Craft talking points about the benefits of the codes and the need for robust prevention in the state and tailor your arguments to your targeted decision makers.
 Be prepared to answer questions about the logistics of turning on the codes, including the source of funding for these new services.
-Example from Georgia : Advocates mounted a successful policy campaign to activate SBIRT codes.
+Example from Georgia: Advocates mounted a successful policy campaign to activate SBIRT codes.
 As of July 2017, health care providers can bill Medicaid for conducting SBIRT.
 This policy win was a result of building support through carefully crafted branded educational materials , a statewide coalition and participation in several study committees .
 Advocates also produced a policy brief and cost-benefit analysis for state officials.
-Reso urces Reimbursement for SBIRT: This brief report includes a description of SBIRT codes used by private and public payers.
-SBIRT Cost-Benefit Analysis: Georgians for a Healthy Future developed this to show state policymakers the fiscal benefits of activating SBIRT. • Washington State Plan Amendment: This document was used to add SBIRT Medicaid billing codes to Washington's Medicaid services.
-Colorado SBIRT Billing Manual: This is a good model for states interested in developing an SBIRT billing manual.
+Resourc es mbursement for SBIRT: This brief report includes a description of SBIRT codes used private and public payers.
+RT Cost-Benefit Analysis: Georgians for a Healthy Future developed this to show e policymakers the fiscal benefits of activating SBIRT. shington State Plan Amendment: This document was used to add SBIRT Medicaid ing codes to Washington's Medicaid services. orado SBIRT Billing Manual: This is a good model for states interested in developing SBIRT billing manual.